David Bruce (minister): Family

 His younger brother was the churchman and theologian Alexander Balmain Bruce.

-In Auckland in 1859, Bruce married Mary Alexander Sinclair, daughter of John Sinclair, of Glasgow, and niece of Andrew Sinclair, second Colonial Secretary of New Zealand.
-Her sister, Agnes, was the wife of the lawyer, judge, and politician Thomas Gillies.
+In Auckland on 18 October 1859 Bruce married Mary Alexander Sinclair, daughter of John Sinclair, of Glasgow, and niece of Andrew Sinclair, second Colonial Secretary of New Zealand.
 She died in Scotland in 1870.
 They had three sons and four daughters.
 Their eldest daughter, Agnes ("Essie") married the physician and writer Sir H. E. B. Bruce-Porter;

 third daughter, Jessie Sinclair Bruce, married the politician, social reformer and medical practitioner Richard Arthur.
 The youngest daughter, Mary Alexander Sinclair Bruce (d.
 1954), married Frederick Smythe Willis, J.P., sometime mayor of Willoughby, New South Wales and a founder member (and first hon. treasurer) of the Corporation of Accountants of Australia.